|MultiCare Volunteer Services|

 - Celebrate Seniority

 Planning Ahead for a Career in Health Care

 MultiCare has a number of ways to support your interest in a health care career.
 The health care field offers a variety of opportunities that provide a very secure and comfortable future.
-Some of our programs include Nurse Camp and Medical Explorers for high school students and we offer the chance to Job Shadows for those interested in a particular area of the medical field.
+Programs include Nurse Camp for high school students and we offer the chance to Job Shadow for those interested in a particular area of the medical field.

 Job Shadows: Job shadowing is a day-in-the-life experience option where individuals can learn about a job by walking through the work day with a current employee.
 Job shadowing is a short term, four to eight hour, unpaid exposure to the workplace in an occupational area of interest.
 Those applicants who are placed can witness firsthand the work environment, employ-ability and occupational skills in practice, the value of professional training and potential career options.
 Job shadowing is designed to increase career awareness, help model student behavior through examples and reinforce the link between classroom learning and work requirements.

 The job shadow experience can be valuable for established job-seekers considering changing careers.
 If you know you want to change careers but are not sure what career is right for you, job-shadowing can give you a taste of what specific careers are like.

 If you are interested in a job shadow opportunity, please visit our job shadow page to learn more about requirements and to request a job shadow.